thorn14/bamboo/README.md

 A terminal multiplexer TUI written in Rust.
 Run multiple terminal panes stacked vertically in a single window, with mouse support and TOML configuration.

-Why called bamboo?
-Because the vertical resembles the nodes of a shoot.
+Why call it bamboo?
+Because the vertical resembles the nodes of a shoot and I spawn shoots (tabs) like a menace.

 I often find myself with multiple tabs open just to run a dev server and build changes.
 Tack on an agent cli and things get overwhelming across the 3-4 repos I regularly contribute to.